rotki/rotki/docs/usage_guide.rst

 All accounts are created in the rotki directory, see the section :ref:`rotki_data_directory` to know where it is located.

+.. _restore_backup_premium:

 Create a new account that restores a backed up database (premium user only)
 =============================================================================

+You may need to move the rotki database to a new device, for example after your old one was destroyed and left no backups.
+Normally you can do that manually, so long as you keep backups (which is something you should always do!).
+But as a premum user, you can restore the encrypted database that is backed up at the `rotki.com <https://rotki.com/>`__ server.
-If you have a premium subscription and you want to create a new local account that restores the backed up database, for example in a different device, you must add the **API key/secret** and :red:`use the same password`.
+To do that you must follow the instructions described in the previous section, add the **API key/secret** and :red:`use the same password` that you were using for the local user of that database.
 If the password is not the same, opening the database will fail.
+Do not use the password of your `rotki.com <https://rotki.com/>`__ account here.

 .. image:: images/rotki_premium_signup_failed.png
    :alt: Sign-up with existing premium subscription using a wrong password